 The present-day state of Rajasthan is a relatively recent entity, an outcome of Indian independence in 1947.
 The state came into being as a result of 19 princely states and two chiefdoms, who had previously signed individual “Instruments of Accession” to the newly independent country of India.
 While the first thing that comes into our mind when we talk about Rajasthan is the famed Great Indian Desert or the Thar Desert, the most striking feature geographically, however, is the Aravalli Range of Mountains.

-10 Unique Cultural Experiences that you will only get in Rajasthan
+10 Unique Cultural Experiences in Rajasthan

 Pushkar Camel Fair